ytmytm/teensy64/README.md

     JMP loop
 ````

 will change the border colour on every single cycle.
-There is only one I/O store in the loop.
+There is only one I/O access in the loop.

 # Compatibility